gbordier/tools/fileacl/FILEACL.md

 see [ChangeLog](./ChangeLog.md)

-FILEACL is an win32 console  free software by Guillaume Bordier that deals with NTFS Permissions on file systems.
+FILEACL is a win32 console free software by Guillaume Bordier that deals with NTFS Permissions on file systems.

 FILEACL is **Freeware**.